 Parallel Parking and the Impatient Driver

-I've noticed recently that often drivers are impatient of people parallel parking and pass them on the left rather than waiting in the right hand lane for the driver to finish parking before moving forward.
+Here's another question from the DriveSmartBC inbox: I've noticed recently that often drivers are impatient of people parallel parking and pass them on the left rather than waiting in the right hand lane for the driver to finish parking before moving forward.
 In the event of a collision who is at fault - the person parallel parking or the person trying to go around the parallel parking car?

 This question turned out to be more involved when I corresponded with the person asking it and learned about what had prompted the query.
-She had found a place to parallel park, stopped in position to back in, signaled, made sure that the vehicle behind had stopped and began to back in.
+She had found a place to parallel park, stopped in position to back in, signalled, made sure that the vehicle behind had stopped and began to back in.